lordfeck/rsru/README.md

 ========================

 # What is RSRU?
 A simple static HTML page generator written in Perl.
-It is intended for the sole task of generating a section of my website [https://wmw.thran.uk](Well Made Web), but RSRU is flexible enough that it could build other websites.
+It is intended for the sole task of generating a section of my website [Well Made Web](https://wmw.thran.uk), but RSRU is flexible enough that it could build other websites.
 GPLv3 licence.

 RSRU works only in HTML and CSS.
 There are fewer than 300 lines of CSS.
 It is happy with or without some optional Perl modules.
 That's living the simple life.